Victoria Falls River Lodge

 Tess is a drenched reminder that Victoria Falls was once an essential adrenaline stop for overland expeditions.
 Upmarket lodges may be resurgent, but what about budget-conscious independent tourists?
 For answers I visit Shoestrings hostel where Mr Jones echoes from the speakers, and backpackers lounge on sofas, play pool and study flyers for rafting, swinging and zip wiring potential clients for the areas newly opened Bear Grylls survival academy.

-Bar manager Rodney tells me hes seeing far more independent travelers of all ages and nationalities, and heard rumours that the big overland players are re-routing back through town.
+Bar manager Rodney tells me hes seeing far more independent travellers of all ages and nationalities, and heard rumours that the big overland players are re-routing back through town.
 Were optimistic.
 Even the sculptors and artists, who still struggle, believe its about to change.

 Devil's Swimming Pool